kudlai/survey-deployment/README.md

 You need to apply playbook `ansible/playbooks/environment.yml` to deploy the application.

-To do this just simply run:
+To do this simply run:
 ```
 ansible-playbook ansible/playbooks/environment.yml -i ansible/hosts -K
 ```
-And type your users password.
+And type your user password.

 If your user is root just omit -K parameter.